hashicorp/terraform-provider-azurerm/website/docs/d/web_pubsub_private_link_resource.html.markdown

 ## Attributes Reference

-* `id` - The ID of the existing Web Pubsub Resource which supports the retrieved Private Link Resource list.
+* `id` - The ID of an existing Web Pubsub Resource which supports the retrieved Private Link Resource list.

 * `shared_private_link_resource_types` - A `shared_private_link_resource_types` block as defined below.